Great Haywood

 So I make my way a mile and half down the road,

-Until theres a turning to take,
+Until there’s a turning to

-Theres a sign that says Stone and the name of its cool,
+There’s a sign that says ‘Stone’ and the name of it’s cool,

 So that is the way that I make.